-Write the number (PLU) of the product on the lid/bag so there is no confusion at the till (my local shop provides pens but I'd advise taking your own wax pencil or washable marker)
+Write the number (PLU) of the product on the lid/bag so there is no confusion at the till (my local shop provides pens but you could take your own wax pencil or washable marker just in case)

 Tie or tape bags to prevent spillages (my local shop provides brown tape)